increasingawareness/digitalsafety.tips/content/_index.md

 ### iPad Pro 🆕

 Apple has gone great lengths to protect their users privacy and security.
 An iPad Pro paired with the Magic Keyboard is a great choice for the user who wants a solid, long-lasting, all around well-performing device.
 Additionally, Apple is currently in the process of switching all of their Mac lineup to the same or similar chips that are in the iPad pros.
 This means native app support for Microsoft Word and other mainstream desktop apps on iPad.
 The current generation iPad Pros are ahead of Macbooks in terms of security.
-The iPad Pro (2020) paired with the Magic Keyboard is my current pick
+The iPad Pro (2020) paired with the Magic Keyboard is the current front-runner for digital safety.

 ### Pixel Book Go Chromebook

 ChromeOS is developed first by the open-source team behind Chromium.
 Google then adds in their stuff to make ChromeOS.
 Modern Chromebooks like the Pixel Book Go are also able to run Android Apps natively.
 If you're a developer, you can also run a linux shell and have access to SSH.
-For a in-depth view at how the Chromium team is approaching security, [read this page.](https://www.chromium.org/chromium-os/chromiumos-design-docs/security-overview)
+For an in-depth view at how the Chromium team is approaching security, [read this page.](https://www.chromium.org/chromium-os/chromiumos-design-docs/security-overview)

 ### Macbook Air

- Get a new Macbook air or Macbook pro.
-If you're technically literate, read about [Apple's T2 security chip](https://www.apple.com/mac/docs/Apple_T2_Security_Chip_Overview.pdf).
+The Macbook Air is the jack-of-all-trades machine in this set of choices.
+It has a good balance of computing power, traditional desktop computing, and Apple's signature dedication to privacy.
+It's not as advanced on the security front as the 2020 iPad Pro, but if you're technically literate, you may find [Apple's T2 security chip](https://www.apple.com/mac/docs/Apple_T2_Security_Chip_Overview.pdf) interesting.
 Additionally, if you think you want to get into programming or like to run shell commands this is most likely the right choice for you.

 ### PC that runs Windows 10 S 🆕